Boiled Egg Chocolate Pudding

 Type your email & I’ll send it to you!

-When I first saw Natasha’s Kitchen make the viral hard boiled eggs with chocolate pudding, I thought there’s no way that actually tasted good!
-How can you blend 6 whole boiled eggs with milk, cocoa powder and sugar and not have it taste like boiled eggs?
-But when I tested it, I was shocked at how delicious, rich, chocolatey and creamy it was.
+When I first saw Natasha’s Kitchen’s viral recipe that blends hard-boiled eggs into chocolate pudding, I thought there’s no way that actually tasted good!
+How can you blend 6 whole boiled eggs with milk, cocoa powder, and sugar and not have it taste like boiled eggs?
+But when I tested it, I was shocked at how delicious, rich, chocolatey, and creamy it was.
 And most importantly – no taste of HARD BOILED EGGS!

-If you’re looking for a high-protein fun dessert with 12 grams of protein per serving that literally takes 10 minutes (assuming you have hard boiled eggs ready), you have to try this one!
+If you’re looking for a fun high-protein dessert with 13 grams of protein per serving that literally takes 10 minutes (assuming you have hard boiled eggs ready), you have to try this one!
 It’s so easy and so good!

 Happy Cooking!